Definition of Java NIO

 It contains multiple packages as follows:

 - nio package – This package provides an overview of all other packages.
-The nio buffer is encapsulated in this package.
+This package encapsulates the nio buffer.

-- nio.channels package – This package supports selectors and channels which represent the entities connection which represents the IO connections.
+- nio.channels package – This package supports selectors and channels, representing the entity’sie and IO connections.

-- nio.channels.spi package – It supports to the classes of service providers of the java.io.channel package.
+- nio.channels.spi package – It supports the classes of service providers of the java.io.channel package.

 - nio.file package – It supports the files.

-- nio.file.spi package – It supports to the classes of service providers of the java.io.file package.
+- nio.file.spi package – It supports the classes of service providers of the java.io.file package.

 - nio.file.attribute package – This provides support for the attributes of the file.

-- nio.charset package – This package defines the character set and also provides decoding and encoding operations.
+- nio.charset package – This package defines the character set and provides decoding and encoding operations.

-- nio.charset.spi package – This package provides support for the service provider classes for java.nio.charset package.
+- nio.charset.spi package – This package supports the service provider classes for java.nio.charset package.

 Examples of Java NIO